stjude-rust-labs/sprocket.bio/user-guides/backends/docker.md

 the task in the cluster.

 If the local Docker daemon is not participating in a swarm, the backend will create a single local container to run the task.
+Sprocket will only submit the task to the Docker daemon once sufficient resources are available on the host, as per the resource requests of other executing tasks.

+If a task's resource requirement exceeds the known maximum of a resource, Sprocket will error.
+See the section on [overriding task CPU and memory requirements](/user-guides/configuration.md#overriding-task-cpu-and-memory-requirements).

 ## Configuration